 Healthcare organizations can use NLP to transform the way they deliver care and manage solutions.
 Organizations can use machine learning in healthcare to improve provider workflows and patient outcomes.

-- Improve patient interactions with the provider and the EHR – For their part, natural language processing solutions can help bridge the gap between complex medical terms and patients’ understanding of their health.
-NLP can be an excellent way to combat the EHR distress.
+For their part, natural language processing solutions can help bridge the gap between complex medical terms and patients’ understanding of their health.
+NLP can be an excellent way to combat EHR distress.
 Many clinicians utilize NLP as an alternative method of typing and handwriting notes.

 Similarly, another experiment was carried out in order to automate the identification as well as risk prediction for heart failure patients that were already hospitalized.
 Natural Language Processing was implemented in order to analyze free text reports from the last 24 hours, and predict the patient’s risk of hospital readmission and mortality over the time period of 30 days.
 At the end of the successful experiment, the algorithm performed better than expected and the model’s overall positive predictive value stood at 97.45%.